 The current members of the Governance and Nominating Committee are Mr. Richard, who serves as Chairman, Dr. De Souza and Dr. Selick.
-In 2015, the Governance and Nominating Committee met two (2) times and acted by written consent one (1) time.
+In 2016, the Governance and Nominating Committee met two (2) times.
 As required by the NASDAQ rules, the members of the Governance and Nominating Committee each qualify as "independent" under special standards established by NASDAQ for members of the committee.
 The Governance and Nominating Committee has a written charter approved by the Board that is compliant with the standards of NASDAQ.
 Copies of the charter are available on our website at www.catalystbiosciences.com under "Investors - Governance Highlights."
-The responsibilities of the Governance and Nominating Committee include the following:
+Effective March 2017, the responsibilities of the Governance and Nominating Committee include the following:

-- identifying individuals qualified to serve as directors and committee members, recommending to the Board nominees for election at its annual stockholders meetings and recommending to the Board individuals to fill vacancies on the board; - making recommendations to the Board concerning the criteria for membership on the Board and the size, composition, chairmanship and compensation of the Board and its committees; - considering whether and how it takes into account diversity in identifying nominees; - · monitoring and making recommendations to the Board regarding corporate governance matters; - advising the Board on corporate governance matters generally; - · conducting an annual review of the performance of the Board and its committees; and - · periodically evaluating and making recommendations to the Board concerning the compensation of non-employee directors.
+- identifying individuals qualified to serve as directors and committee members, recommending to the Board nominees for election at its annual stockholders' meetings and recommending to the Board individuals to fill vacancies on the board; - making recommendations to the Board concerning the criteria for membership on the Board and the size, composition, chairmanship and compensation of the Board and its committees; - considering whether and how it takes into account diversity in identifying nominees; - monitoring and making recommendations to the Board regarding corporate governance matters; - advising the Board on corporate governance matters generally; and - conducting an annual review of the performance of the Board and its committees.